Bharatiya Janata Party – Karnataka: Support base

-For many years, the BJP support base was mainly Brahmins & Jains but in the 1990s it expanded to include Lingayats and Vokkaligas.
+For many years, the BJP support base was mainly Brahmins and Jains but in the 1990s it expanded to include Lingayats and Vokkaligas.
 Most of the party state leadership is either OBCs or Brahmins.
-By the 2000s, the party had sought support from Dalits utilizing Hindutva as mobilizing factor (albeit with limited success).
+By the 2000s, the party had sought support from Dalits utilizing Hindutva as mobilizing factor.
 The party has support base mainly in the coastal districts of the state especially Udupi and Dakshina Kannada.
 The party has consistently maintained support in the urban centres of Karnataka.